matus-chochlik/oglplus/etc/release/README.rst

-* ``ObjZeroOps<OpsTag, ObjTag>`` wraps operations that are applicable to object with name zero (0), like the default texture, default framebuffer, etc. The ``OpsTag`` parameter distinguishes for example the non-DSA and DSA function wrappers.
+* ``ObjZeroOps<OpsTag, ObjTag>`` wraps operations that are applicable to object with name zero (0), like the default texture, default framebuffer, etc. The ``OpsTag`` parameter distinguishes for example between the non-DSA and DSA function wrappers.

 * ``ObjectOps<OpsTag, ObjTag>`` wraps operations applicable to named GL objects.